fedecremo/stage2019/README.md

 ### demo_heroku
 This folder contains the website with all the files that are required to let it work properly, including some of the ones in this repo.

+### Passport
+This folder contains what I could do regarding authentication forms and software

 ### Gantt_Chart.html
 This file contains the evolutions of the Gantt Chart I created with Google Charts.
 Firstly, I created a Chart with random information just to test whether it worked or not.